christVayds/pygame_project/README.md

   3. animated - animated objects
   4. animated_once - animataed objects that only animate once or triggered
   5. other - other objects like book shelf, table etc.

+Maps:
+  1. baseMap - The base or the home map, the time machine place in here.
+  2. Map_2 - Enemies like zombies, other items and keys to open the other door is here